This topic describes how to use a file gateway in the on-premises console.

 In the left-side navigation pane, click Caches.
 On the Caches page, click Create.

-Disk: Click Select, and then select an available disk.
+Disk: Click Select to choose an available disk.

-Disks are available only after you add the disks on the deployment platform.
-For more information, see Add disks.
+Disks are available only after you add disks on the deployment platform.

 Click OK.

-By default, the data that is written to a gateway by a client is uploaded in real time to an OSS bucket that is bound to the gateway.
-You can also specify a latency for the upload.
-The maximum latency is 120 seconds.
+By default, data written to a Cloud Storage Gateway by a client is uploaded in real time to an OSS bucket.
+You can also set a synchronization latency when you create a share.
+The maximum latency is 120 s.

 In the left-side navigation pane of the on-premises gateway console, click Cloud Resources.
-On the Cloud Resources page, click Bind.
+Then click Bind.

-In the Bind Cloud Resource dialog box, set the parameters described in the following table.
+In the Bind Cloud Resource dialog box, configure the following parameters.

 Parameter